5 Genius Ways to Arrange Furniture in a Long, Narrow Living Room

-Long, narrow living rooms can be a chore to lay out and decorate, not to mention live in.
-Nobody wants to feel like they're entertaining in a train carriage or watching TV in a hallway.
+Long, narrow living rooms (or family rooms) can be a chore to lay out and decorate, not to mention live in.
+Nobody wants to feel like they’re entertaining in a train carriage or watching TV in a hallway.
 But with some layout tweaks and a few visual tricks up your sleeve, you can learn to love your long room.
 Here are five ways to lay out a long, narrow living room, plus some bonus tips on how to really rock the space.

 1. Create Separate Zones

 Often, long rooms are a blessing in disguise, because they can serve as open-plan spaces.
 Instead of having one larger-but-awkward living room, why not create a smaller living area, plus a den, study area, or breakfast nook?

 In the sketch above, we have a traditional TV area (which you can create with a smaller sofa to save space)inte, plus a cozy den-like conversation nook, complete with surrounding wall-to-wall bookshelves to really delineate the space.
 You can also zone these separate areas with rugs, lights and/or color so it feels intentional.

 If possible, try to avoid having all your furniture on one side of the long wall.
 By alternating furniture groupings, as the space above does, it forces the traffic flow to take on an “S” shape, and avoids half the room just feeling like a straight hallway.
 It’s a sneaky way to ensure you actually use more of the space.